Mahfouz-z/Embedded-Cooperative-Scheduler/README.md

 Converts the critical temperature value characters received on the UART to a float and use it to update the temperature critical value.
 It echoes the updated value on the serial port.
 Furthermore, it could enqueue the alarm task if the current temperature is more than the new critical temperature.
 Also, it could lower the flag checked by the alarm toggling task to terminate it in case of a critical temperature higher than the current temperature.

+### Priority Choices

+Tasks that run at initialization time only were given the highest priority.
+After that comes the communication tasks at equal priority for both the UART and the I2C tasks.
+Finally the least priority was given to the most periodic task the LED blinking.

 ## License